Harvesting primordial black holes from stochastic trees with $\texttt{FOREST}$: Introduction

-Note that other numerical approaches can be followed to simulate non-perturbative dynamics during inflation, such as numerical relativistic codes~\cite{East:2015ggf, Clough:2016ymm, Bloomfield:2019rbs, Joana:2020rxm, Corman:2022alv} (mostly employed to investigate the onset of inflation from non-homogeneous initial conditions) or lattice codes~\cite{Felder:2000hq, Frolov:2008hy, Easther:2010qz, Figueroa:2021yhd, Caravano:2021pgc}.
 These approaches are numerically expensive, and do not include the effect of quantum diffusion, which is nonetheless essential in predicting the statistics of large fluctuations during inflation.
 Recently however, lattice codes have been extended to include stochastic noise and perform the stochastic-$\delta N$ program.
 In particular, the code \texttt{STOLAS}~\cite{Mizuguchi:2024kbl} delivers three-dimensional maps of the curvature perturbation, where the effect of quantum diffusion and of non-linear evolution is included at large scales.
 It thus represents a significant advance.

 In lattice codes, simulations proceed on a fixed grid, \ie on flat hypersurfaces.
 Metric perturbations can therefore not be included, and the stochastic lattice simulations only keep track of matter-field fluctuations.
 The way the curvature perturbation is extracted in \Refa{Mizuguchi:2024kbl} is by evolving the grid until a time (well before the end of inflation) where the grid spacing exceeds the Hubble radius.
 At that point, all nodes in the grid have become independent.
 One can then solve individual stochastic realizations starting from each node, and record the number of \efolds until inflation ends.
 Although this method is well adapted to some models, it relies on the assumption that inflation stops nowhere on the grid until nodes are evolved independently.
 This either requires curvature fluctuations to be small, or to terminate the grid sufficiently before the end of inflation, hence to remove a sufficiently large range of small scales.
 We will see that stochastic trees allow one to overcome these limitations: they are numerically much less expensive, given that the nodes never interact, and since they proceed on a non-rigid grid structure, the local (and coarse-grained) curvature perturbation can be straightforwardly computed.